‘One Piece’ Chapter 959 Delayed, New Release Date Revealed

-Unfortunately, fans won’t be knowing what will happen next anytime soon as the release of the upcoming chapter is set to be delayed.
-According to Otakukart, One Piece Chapter 959 won’t be available this week as popular manga creator Eiichiro Oda decided to take a one week break.
-One Piece Chapter 959 is set to be officially available on October 21, 2019, and the scans are expected to come out on October 18, 2019.
+Unfortunately, fans won’t be knowing what will happen next anytime soon as the release of the upcoming chapter is delayed.
+According to Otakukart, One Piece Chapter 959 won’t be available this week as popular manga creator Eiichiro Oda decided to take a one-week break.
+One Piece Chapter 959 is set to be officially available on October 21, and the scans are expected to come out on October 18.

 Aside from giving information about the release date, Otakukart also gave predictions regarding what will happen in One Piece Chapter 959.